Request Services and Accommodations

 What Accommodations are not provided in college to students?

-AAL is a confidential document emailed to each of the student's instructors to communicate approved appropriate accommodations, auxiliary aids and services.
+Instructors are informed of approved accommodations via Academic Access Letter (AAL).
+AAL is a confidential document shared to each of the student's instructors through a OneDrive folder or emailed to communicate approved appropriate accommodations, auxiliary aids, and services.
 The AAL typically does not disclose the nature of a student's disability.

-Instructors should not provide accommodations to students unless they have received an official DS AAL.
-Instructors should not ask nor should a student feel a need to discuss his or her disability with the instructor.
-Faculty will provide accommodations once they have received from DS the AAL.
-Faculty should not take it upon themselves to provide accommodations to students before receiving the AAL nor should they provide additional accommodations not marked on the AAL.
+- Instructors should not provide accommodations to students unless they have received an official Disability Services AAL.
+Instructors should not ask, nor should a student feel a need to discuss his or her disability with the instructor.

 How do I talk to my instructor about my accommodations?

-Each student and instructor combination is a new experience.
 We encourage open communication lines between students, faculty, and disability services.
-We are here for you.

 Contact your instructors to discuss your accommodations

 You may wish to email your instructor to request a meeting.
-If meeting in person is not possible, you can arrange other means such as phone or online session.
-The important thing is that both you and your instructor are comfortable with your accommodation plan.
-By communicating directly with each instructor you ensure any questions or concerns can be addressed early on.
-Disability Services should be consulted to resolve any concerns.
+If meeting in person is not possible, you can arrange other means such as phone or zoom.
+The important thing is that both you and your instructor have discussed and are comfortable with your accommodation plan.
+By communicating directly with each instructor, you ensure any questions or concerns can be addressed early on.
+Disability Services should be consulted if the instructor or you have any concerns.

 Focus on access